Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Nghệ AnBáo Nghệ An31/10/2025

-How Toyota reads diverse needs
+How Toyota understands diverse needs.

-Instead of going all-in on EVs, Toyota is pursuing a “multi-pathway” strategy, viewing EVs as part of a larger picture that includes hybrids, hydrogen, and high-performance gasoline engines.
-With the Corolla – a global product, this strategy is in line with the different pace of electrification in each market.
-Toyota CEO Koji Sato emphasized: “Corolla has always been a ‘car for the people’.
-To maintain that, how does Corolla need to evolve?
-The earth is big and the world is diverse.
-Roads are different, and energy realities are different… Whether it’s a battery electric vehicle (BEV), a plug-in hybrid (PHEV), a hybrid, or an internal combustion engine – whatever the power source – let’s make beautiful cars that people want to drive.”
+Instead of a complete shift to EVs, Toyota is pursuing a "multi-pathway" strategy, viewing EVs as part of a broader picture encompassing hybrids, hydrogen, and high-performance gasoline engines.
+With the Corolla – a global product – this strategy aligns with the varying pace of electrification in different markets.
+Toyota CEO Koji Sato emphasized: “The Corolla has always been ‘the car for everyone.’
+To maintain that, how does the Corolla need to evolve?
+The earth is vast and the world is diverse.
+Roads are different, and energy realities are different… Whether it’s battery electric vehicles (BEVs), plug-in hybrids (PHEVs), hybrids, or internal combustion engines – whatever the energy source – let’s create beautiful cars that everyone wants to drive.”

-Versatile architecture: from EV to gasoline
+Versatile architecture: from EVs to petrol.

-A bolder design language
+A bolder design language.

 1761721261324.png